SangeethaGajam/IaC-Using-AWS-Terraform/README.md

 Find the steps here to install Terraform on different machines. https://learn.hashicorp.com/tutorials/terraform/install-cli

-**Installing Terraform on Linux,**
-Login to linux machine.
-- Create the directory with the following command: mkdir terraform && cd terraform
-- Then, download Terraform using this command: wget https://releases.hashicorp.com/terraform/0.11.14/terraform_0.11.14_linux_amd64.zip
-- Install a program called ‘unzip’ in order to unzip the downloaded zip file: sudo yum install unzip
-- Once installed, unpack the Terraform download: unzip terraform_0.11.14_linux_amd64.zip
-- Set the Linux path to point to Terraform with the following command: export PATH=$PATH:$HOME/terraform
-- Test that Terraform is installed by typing this command: terraform -v

 **Installing Terraform on Windows,**
 - Go to www.terraform.io, Downloads.
 And then choose Windows 64 bit for Windows.
 You can see a zip file downloaded.
 - Go to Downloads, extract the zip file.
 Now you can see **terraform.exe** file.
 Copy the file.